 Postgraduate Master’s Loan Application Service

-Students in England and Wales starting a postgraduate Master’s courses from 1 August 2018 can apply now for a Postgraduate Master’s Loan.
+Students in England and Wales starting a postgraduate Master’s course from 1 August 2018 can apply now for a Postgraduate Master’s Loan.

 The quickest and easiest way to apply is online.

 English-domiciled students should apply at www.gov.uk/postgraduate-loan

 English and Welsh-domiciled students applying online for a Postgraduate Master’s Loan in academic year 2018/19 will now submit their Online Terms and Conditions (OTC) via their online account with an Electronic Signature (E-Signature).